Ana Etler

 awarner@gcruralhealth.org

-Amy is coming out of her retirement to be a Health Coverage Guide during the Colorado Open Enrollment period.
+Amy came out of retirement to be a Health Coverage Guide during the Colorado Open Enrollment period.
 She said, “retirement has its perks, but work connects me to the community and gives me an opportunity to contribute.”

 In her career at The Colorado Department of Public Health and Environment, she worked to describe occupational exposures and injuries to Colorado workers, investigate cases of reportable disease, and prevent the spread of diseases.
 Amy is eager to join the Grand County Rural Health Network, and to learn more about the people and organizations that are striving to meet the needs of Grand and Jackson counties.